raspberrypilearning/space-talk/xh-ZA/step_9.md

 ***

-This project was translated by Anelisa Masebe.
+This project was translated by Anelisa Masebe and Sulungeka Myataza.